chrisbn/servercert/docs/EVG.md

 ### 4.12.2 Session key encapsulation and recovery policy and practices

 # 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS
-As specified in Section 5 of the Baseline Requirements.
-In addition, systems used to process and approve EV Certificate Requests MUST require actions by at least two trusted persons before creating an EV Certificate.
+As specified in Section 5 of the Baseline Requirements

 ## 5.1  Physical controls
 ### 5.1.1  Site location and construction